globalresiliencepartnership/globalresiliencepartnership.github.io/_posts/0001-01-04-challenge.md

 <ul>
 	<li>Global Resilience Challenge Update</li>
 	<li>Thank you to everyone who participated in the Global Resilience Challenge.
-The first round of the Challenge closed on November 30, and nearly 500 applications were submitted – a testament to the great interest in and need for building resilience in the Resilience Partnership’s focus regions of the Sahel, the Horn of Africa, and South and Southeast Asia.
-Teams will be informed by February 9, 2015 if they have been selected to move to Stage Two and develop Problem Statements.</li>
+A list of selected teams for Stage One of the Global Resilience Challenge have been recommended for advancement to Stage Two.
+These teams are currently undergoing final consideration and approval processes and a public announcement will be made as soon as this process is complete.
+All teams that submitted an application for Stage One have received a communication indicating their status.</li>
 	<li>Please continue to visit this Global Resilience Partnership portal for updated information closer to those dates.</li>
 	<li>Questions about the Challenge?
 Please <a href='mailto:challenge@globalresiliencepartnership.org'>contact us.</a></li>
 	<!-- <li>